 About The Author:

-Ashley is a Fashion and Fitness Enthusiast and she educates people out of her experience about fashion, beauty, and fitness.
+Ashley is a Fashion and Fitness Enthusiast and she educates people about her experience in fashion, beauty, and fitness.
 She loves to ski and travel.